hmjatt/Battleship/README.md

 ## Future Changes/Fixes

-1. Polish the intelligence of computer and allow it to place adjacent slots after getting a `hit`.
+- [ ] Polish the intelligence of computer and allow it to place adjacent slots after getting a `hit`.

-2. Create a 2 player option
+- [ ] Create a 2 player option
-	- Let users take turn by passing the device back and forth.
+	-[ ] Let users take turn by passing the device back and forth.
-	- implement a `pass device` screen so players don't see each other's boards!
+	-[ ] implement a `pass device` screen so players don't see each other's boards!

-3. Reduce tight coupling of code in `gameLogic.js` and divide code into smaller modules.
+- [ ] Reduce tight coupling of code in `gameLogic.js` and divide code into smaller modules.

-4. Improve testing by reducing mocking.
+- [ ] Improve testing by reducing mocking.

-5. Make dragging of ships work on mobile.
+- [x] Add a button to Auto-Place ships.

 #### Quote